Trading Glass

 Final Thought

-The best trade around news is often the second trade — after the chaos settles.
+The best trade around news is often the second trade — once MMs re-quote, information has diffused, and structure reforms.
+Your edge isn’t speed; it’s patience for the regime where speed stops mattering.

 • Let other traders get trapped in the first move — then wait for structure to return